The Three Musketeers (1973)

 M. Bonancieux: And afterwards?

-Rochefort: [coldly] Once in the Bastille, there is no afterwards.
+Rochefort: [coldly] In the Bastille, there is no afterwards.

 D'Artagnan: Well, if I am to be killed; at least it will be by a Musketeer.

-Duke of Buckingham: [the Musketeers have unwittingly rescued the Duke of Buckingham from Richilieu's men] I could have managed on my own, but my thanks for your assistance, gentlemen.
+Duke of Buckingham: [the Musketeers have unwittingly rescued the Duke of Buckingham from Richilieu's men] I could have managed on my own, but my thanks to you gentlemen anyway.

 Porthos: [looks after him, then to Athos] Who was that?